jduffield65/coppafish/docs/pipeline/call_reference_spots.md

 There is also a second *Ref Spots - Fake Genes* plot which can be shown in yellow.
 This shows the results of the gene assignment if we added some fake `bled_codes` as well as the ones corresponding to genes.
 The idea is to choose fake `bled_codes` which are well separated from the actual `bled_codes`.
-If spots then match to these fake genes then it probably means the initial gene assignment is not reliable.
+If spots then match to these fake genes, then it probably means the initial gene assignment is not reliable.

-The fake `bled_codes` can be specified, but by default there is one fake bled_code added for each round, $r$, and channel $c$, which is 1 in round $r$, channel $c$ and 0 everywhere else.
+The fake `bled_codes` can be specified, but by default there is one fake `bled_code` added for each round, $r$, and channel $c$, which is 1 in round $r$, channel $c$ and 0 everywhere else.
 In the second image above, we see that there is not much change in the gene counts when we add the fake genes, indicating the initial assignment is probably reliable.

 ??? example "Example Dataset with lots of *Fake Genes*"

-    The example below indicates a case when the fake genes functionality may be useful.
+    The example below indicates a case where the fake genes functionality may be useful.

     When we open `coppafish.Viewer`, we see that there seems to be too many spots assigned to *Penk* and *Vip*.